row49382/DDD-2021q2/README.md

   - As you work through the problem, PR the instructors​
   - We’ll provide feedback, and ultimately CE Credits​

+# Introduction
+- this project will be based on a Course Registration System for a University
+- the different domains will be Courses, Registrations, Users, and Library
+- The final solution will be a Springboot application, implemented from the diagrams.

 # Zoom 0
   - show domains as a shape, and design to show the relations between domains